 Konrich continues, Why do people in our culture have so much hate directed at a list of rules that stop hatred?
 What is so offensive about rules for civilized human conduct that tell us not to murder, steal, lie, desire something wrongfully, commit adultery and direct us to respect our parents? ...As a former police officer, I can honestly say that if people followed the Ten Commandments we would see an unprecedented drop in the crime rate and a safer, brighter community for everyone.

-However, these rules comprise only the last seven of the Ten Commandments.
-One might expect the most important Commandments to be the first three.
-But Konrich steers clear of those.
+One might expect the most important Commandments to be the first three, but he steers clear of those.
 Why?
 Perhaps because they outlaw some accepted parts of our culture, like statues and Sunday football.

 The first three Commandments tell us to rest on the Sabbath, not to make graven images, and above all to worship the LORD exclusively.
 (In our Bibles, the LORD stands for the Hebrew word Yahweh, the proper name of the Israelite god.)